Nelson-AM/Nelson-AM.github.io/index.md

 title: Home
 ---

-This personal website is in permanent beta, it adapts and evolves with my personal growth.
+This personal website is in permanent beta, it adapts and evolves to reflect my personal growth.